Rudy Lai

 1 updates

-Ryder collaborated with Aurora to pilot on-site fleet maintenance for autonomous trucks, embedding Ryder technicians at Aurora's terminal to maximize utilization.
+Ryder partnered with Aurora to pilot on-site fleet maintenance for autonomous trucks with embedded Ryder technicians to maximize autonomous fleet utilization.

 2022 Q3: no updates